Many people find themselves eating late at night, even when they are not hungry.

 Different foods can have different effects on your appetite.

 If you eat due to hunger, including protein at every meal may help curb your hunger.

 It could also help you feel more satisfied throughout the day, stop you from being preoccupied with food and help prevent snacking at night (

 Protein is known to keep you fuller for longer.
-Including protein at every meal can reduce cravings and nighttime eating.
+Including protein at every meal can help reduce cravings and nighttime eating.

-Good snack-friendly foods to have available if you get hungry include fruits, berries, plain yogurt and cottage cheese.
+Good snack-friendly foods to have available if you get hungry include fruits, nuts, berries, plain yogurt and cottage cheese.